numirias/semshi/README.md

 | `highlight` | Force update of highlights for current buffer.
 (Useful when for some reason highlighting hasn't been triggered.)  |
 | `rename [new_name]` | Rename node under the cursor.
 If `new_name` isn't set, you're interactively prompted for the new name.
 Useful mapping: `nmap <silent> <leader>rr :Semshi rename<CR>`|

+## Limitations

+- Some features such as wildcard imports (`from foo import *`) and fancy metaprogramming may hide names which Semshi won't pick up and may show as unresolved or highlight incorrectly.

+- Whenever a syntax error is present (which can't be automatically compensated), highlights can't be updated.
+So you may experience that highlights are temporarily incorrect while typing.

+- Although Semshi does its work asynchronously and is not *that* slow, editing large files may stress your CPU and cause delayed highlighting.

 ## FAQ